-Valplekar: Your Ultimate Guide to Metal Finishing
+Valplekar: Your Expert Guide to Advanced Metal Finishing

-- What is Valplekar?
+- what’s Valplekar?

 - The Valplekar Process Explained